-Cats will have their first estrus cycle, or 'heat' when they reach puberty.
-On average, puberty or sexual maturity first occurs in cats at about 6 months of age, but this can vary slightly by time of year.
+Cats have their first estrous (reproductive) cycle when they reach puberty.
+The estrous cycle is better known as a cat's heat cycle.
+On average, puberty, or sexual maturity, first occurs in cats at about six months of age, but this can vary slightly by time of year.

 How often does a female cat come into heat?

-Cats are "seasonally polyestrus", which means that they have multiple estrus cycles during the breeding season.
-The breeding season for cats will vary according to geographic and environmental factors such as temperature and the number of daylight hours.
-In the Northern Hemisphere, female cats usually cycle from January until the late fall.
-Cats that live in more tropical regions or that mainly live indoors may cycle all year round.
+Cats are seasonally polyestrous, which means that they have multiple cycles during the breeding season.
+The breeding season will vary according to geographic and environmental factors such as temperature and the number of daylight hours.
+In the Northern Hemisphere, cats usually cycle from January until the late fall.
+Cats that live in more tropical regions or mainly indoors however, may cycle all year round.

 How long does estrus last?

-Each heat generally lasts several days - it can be as short as 1 day or as long as 7 days.
-If the queen is not mated during estrus, she will "go out of heat" for a short period of time, usually 1-2 weeks.
-Thus, the average complete estrus cycle of a cat is 1-3 weeks.
+Each heat generally lasts several days with the average length being six days.
+If the queen (an unspayed female cat) is not mated during estrus, she will go out of heat for a short period of time.
+Therefore, the complete estrous cycle of a cat can range from anywhere between one to six weeks, with the average cycle length being about three weeks.

 What are the signs of estrus?

 It is not common to observe vaginal bleeding from a cat in heat.
 The most notable signs of estrus in cats are behavioral.
-Most cats become very affectionate, even demanding; they persistently rub against people or objects such as furniture, rubbing against their owners and constantly demanding attention.
+Most cats become very affectionate, even demanding; they persistently rub against their owners (or objects such as furniture), constantly wanting attention.
 They roll on the floor.
 When stroked along the back or spine, they raise their rear quarters into the air and tread with the back legs.
 They also become very vocal.
 These behavior changes often become annoying to owners, and sometimes owners think their cat has some unusual illness.

-Tomcats that have never been seen before in the yard or neighborhood will appear and may attempt to enter the house to mate with the female, or may spray your house with urine to mark 'their territory'.
+Tomcats (unneutered male cats) that have never been seen before in your yard or neighborhood will appear.
+They may spray urine on the house to mark the territory (and female) as theirs or may even attempt to enter the house to mate with the female.

-At what stage of the estrus cycle is the cat able to get pregnant?
+At what stage of the estrous cycle is the cat able to get pregnant?

-Cats are "induced ovulators", which means that the act of breeding stimulates or induces ovulation or the release of eggs from the ovaries.
-Therefore the queen can be bred at any time during the active stage of estrus or heat.
-Most females require 3-4 matings within a 24 hour period for ovulation to occur.
+The queen can be bred at any time when in heat.
+Cats are induced ovulators, which means that the act of breeding stimulates the release of eggs from the ovaries.
+Most females require three to four matings within a 24-hour period for ovulation to occur.
 It only takes a minute or two for cats to mate, and cats may mate multiple times in a short period of time.
 Queens may mate with several different tomcats during this time, so it is possible that a litter of kittens may have several different fathers.
 Once ovulation has occurred, the queen will go out of heat within a day or two.